 - Developing the content of the curriculum.
 Ensuring content is age appropriate, is progressive across school and deals with issues that empower all children and gives them a greater insight into the world around them.
 We prepare children for 'Life beyond Lambley.' - Maintaining a school ethos which promotes a positive, supportive and secure environment, and which gives pupils a sense of them being valued. - The school behaviour policy, anti-bullying policy and peer on peer abuse policy which is kept up to date with national and local guidance and which is aimed at supporting vulnerable pupils in our school. - Our school will proactively ensure that all children know that some behaviours are unacceptable and will need to be addressed but as members of our school they are valued and will be supported through the time required to deal with any abuse or harm that has occurred, or outcomes from incidents. - Where concerns are raised, school will give the children the 'time to talk'.
 All children will be listened too and support implemented where necessary.
 Through the use of restorative practise and ELSA support school are able to address concerns and provide children with the support they need.
-If additional support is needed, school works with the agencies required to ensure the safety and well-being of all involved. - Liaison with other agencies that support the pupil such as Children's Social Care (in line with the Pathway to Provision Version 9.1, published in May 2021), Behaviour and Attendance Service and Education Psychology Service, use of Complex Case Resolution Meetings and the Early Help Assessment Form (EHAF), etc.
+If additional support is needed, school works with the agencies required to ensure the safety and well-being of all involved. - Liaison with other agencies that support the pupil such as Children's Social Care (in line with the Pathway to Provision Version 9.1, published in May 2021), Behaviour and Attendance Service and Education Psychology Service, use of Complex Case Resolution Meetings and the Early Help Assessment Form (EHAF), etc. - Ensuring that, where a pupil leaves and is subject to a child protection plan, child in need plan or where there have been wider safeguarding concerns, their information is transferred to the new school immediately or within 5 working days and that the child's social worker is informed. - Ensuring that the vulnerability of children with special educational needs and or disabilities is recognised and fully supported by providing additional 1-1 support through teaching staff and teaching assistants.
+Children would be supported to communicate any concerns that they may have. - Where a child discloses a concern or informs of an incident that has involved them in an incident involving sexual violence and or sexual harassment the staff member will ensure the child (victim) is taken seriously, kept safe and never be made to feel like they are creating a problem for reporting abuse, sexual violence or sexual harassment.

-- Ensuring that, where a pupil leaves and is subject to a child protection plan, child in need plan or where there have been wider safeguarding concerns, their information is transferred to the new school immediately or within 5 working days and that the child's social worker is informed. - Ensuring that the vulnerability of children with special educational needs and or disabilities is recognised and fully supported. - Where a child discloses a concern or informs of an incident that has involved them in an incident involving sexual violence and or sexual harassment the staff member will ensure the child (victim) is taken seriously, kept safe and never be made to feel like they are creating a problem for reporting abuse, sexual violence or sexual harassment. - The staff member if not the designated safeguarding lead will be informed immediately, and actions taken in accordance with the school peer on peer/ sexual violence and sexual harassment between children in school policy.
+• The staff member if not the designated safeguarding lead will be informed immediately, and actions taken in accordance with the school/college peer on peer/ sexual violence and sexual harassment between children in school and college policy.